ChrstphrHll/npc_gen/students/Nebulon Faelyn.md

 ---
+name: Nebulon Faelyn
+race: Gnome
+hair: wavy brunette hair that's loose around the shoulders
+eyes: Amber
+skin: Pale
+ideal: People
+trait1: Impassive
+trait2: Contradictory
+trait: I've read every book in the world's greatest libraries - or I like to boast that I have.
+flaw: Gold seems like a lot of money to me, and I'll do just about anything for more of it.
+bond: I owe my life to the priest who took me in when my parents died.
 birthday:
   numeric: 8/2
   written: 2nd of Ravenent
-bond: I owe my life to the priest who took me in when my parents died.
-eyes: Amber
-flaw: Gold seems like a lot of money to me, and I'll do just about anything for more of it.
-guild: Treskal
-hair: wavy brunette hair that's loose around the shoulders
-ideal: People
-name: Nebulon Faelyn
-organizations: []
-partyID: 74
-race: Gnome
 relationships:
 - name: Iamus Aneirin
   type: partymate
-skin: Pale
+organizations: []
+track: Assault
 spec: Ranger
 stats:
   cha: 14